How to Accept Payments Online: 7 Methods

 As we said, a merchant account is a type of bank account, so you would connect your merchant account to your website as you would with any other type of bank account.
 You can easily open a merchant account through almost any bank, and you’ll usually be charged a flat fee of $10 to $30 per month for the service.
 As for the types of credit cards you should accept, the most widely used include Visa, Mastercard, and American Express.

-2 Add a Payment Gateway to Your Website
+2. Add a Payment Gateway to Your Website

 Simply put, a payment gateway connects your website to a checkout system.
 It links your website to the likes of Visa, Mastercard, and American Express, either embedding a checkout to your website or redirecting your customers to the payment gateway’s own website to complete the purchase.

 Payment gateways are simple to set up, and offer a variety of services tailored to different industries.
-Below are some of our favourite options which are easy to use, accept all major credit cards, and offer zero setup fees…
+Below are some of our favorite options which are easy to use, accept all major credit cards, and offer zero setup fees…

 Stripe